-g(with )T small blood veselsThis example is from a pig.
+Neoplasms spread in blood from gastrointestinal tract to the kidneys.
+The kidneys are a filter organ( i.e. with very small blood vessels) The clumps of cancer cells can’t pass though the small blood vesels and become lodged setting up secondary growths.
+This example is from a pig.

 This neoplasm is typical of metastatic cancer (Epithelioma) in this example the eye has been surgically removed however some cancer has remained and spread to the regional lymph node (parotid) evidence of metastases.
 The disposition would be condemn of the carcase and parts